Studienkolleg / Foundation Year

 These studienkollegs accept students who got admission from any one of the universities situated in their respective states.

-A state accredited private institution only offers the foundation / preparatory courses, as their students need to sit the FSP examination conducted by the state studienkolleg / board as external students.
-Need to register much in advance and undergo other formalities before being accepted to sit the examination called Feststellungsprüfung.
+A state-accredited private institution offers a preparatory course, as their students need to sit the FSP examination, as external students, conducted by the state studienkolleg board.
+One should register much in advance and undergo other formalities before being accepted to sit the examination called Feststellungsprüfung (FSP).

 Generally, German studienkollegs are not operated in any other country than Germany.
-If you find any such foundation course offered in a place that is outside of Germany then you should understand that the institution is not state funded or belongs to a particular university!
+If you find any foundation course offered in a place outside of Germany, you should understand that the institution is not necessarily state-funded or belongs to a university!

-Privately owned businesses may operate outside Germany, not known so far, and not successful, and if at all you found one, you should check all details thoroughly, before taking a decision.
+Privately owned businesses may operate outside Germany, not heard successful so far.
+If at all you found one, you should check their credentials thoroughly before deciding to enroll.

 German language, the KEY to success in Germany!

-Do you know that the medium of instruction of studienkolleg, generally, is German.
-Hence one should be at B2 level or at least B1 level in German to start attending the foundation course.
+Do you know that the medium of instruction of studienkolleg, generally, is German?
+Hence one should be at B2 level German or at least at B1 to start attending a foundation course.

 Therefore prospective studienkolleg students start learning German much in advance!
-At least as soon as they have decided to migrate to Germany to pursue their further studies!
+At least as soon as they have decided to pursue their further higher studies in Germany!

-There are many different packages of courses available to choose from, or offered by different studienkollegs and studienkollegs & language schools.
+There are many different courses packages available to choose from, offered by different studienkollegs and preparatory schools.

-Attend an intensive language course in Germany, for 6 months to achieve B2 level skills in German > progress on to the Foundation course.
+One can choose to attend an intensive German course in Germany for six months to achieve B2 level skills in German and progress on to the Foundation course smoothly.